JCataclisma/JC_ScrapMap/README.md

 - regular 2-, 3-, and 4-floor Warehouses.

 Regular Warehouses and Schematic Stations share the unchecked **Warehouses & schematic stations** spoiler layer.
-The fixed quest Warehouses remains in **All POIs / anchors**.
+The fixed quest Warehouse remains in **All POIs / anchors**.

 The selected save is hashed before and after inspection.
 Map generation fails